Table of Contents

 Why do consumers need to understand the impact this law is having on the HVAC market?
 Because it will determine what HVAC consumers pay for future repairs made to their equipment.
 Everything boils down to the new law, refrigerant and HVAC equipment manufacturers retrofitting factories for the new HVAC equipment, and supply and demand.
 The changeover has already begun and there is some apprehension about this changeover.
 First of all, with any new technology, there is always some doubt.
 Does the new technology offer stability and reliability on par with the old time-tested system?

 How many resources need to go into the changeover?
-These questions are valid and need to be addressed so there is a successful changeover from the R-22 refrigerant to R-410A refrigerant.
+These questions are valid and need to be addressed so there is a successful changeover from the R-22 refrigerant to the R-410A refrigerant.
 Technicians and have to be trained, consumers need to understand the new technology to have confidence in it, but more importantly, HVAC contractors need to have the confidence in these systems to recommend the technology to their customers.
-If the HVAC contractors do not have confidence in the new technology they will not recommend it and the new changeover, even though it is required by law or the changeover will be less than welcome.
+If the HVAC contractors do not have confidence in the new technology, they will not recommend it, and the new changeover, even though it is required by law or the changeover will be less than welcome.